This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Hotel Recommendations

 Artist Boutique Hotel: Indulge in this boutique hotel with an artistic ambience.
-The hotel is located right behind the Vienna City Hall and offers 58 elegant rooms and a fitness room.
+Located right behind Vienna City Hall, it offers 58 elegant rooms and a fitness room.

 7. Alsergrund (9th District)